Pivot

 The Pivot command creates a bar graph using the pivoted data.

-From the Pivot command, you can also extract the calculated values back into the data table to use in other drawing commands.
+You can also extract the calculated values from the Pivot command into the data table to use in other drawing commands.
 These extracted columns remain linked to the original data and are updated when the data changes.
-This makes the Pivot command a very powerful tool for creating graphs and analyzing and understanding data.
+This makes the Pivot command a powerful tool for creating graphs and analyzing and understanding data.

 Input

-To use a data set in the Pivot command, the format should be a flat or long table of tables, where each entry is a single row.
+To use a data set in the Pivot command, the format should be a flat or long format, where each entry is a single row.
 If your data is already in a wide format with many columns, use the Data > Flatten data to prepare the data.

 The input fields on the Pivot command are: